pjgaudre/DESincEig.jl/README.md

 3. R. M. Slevinsky and S. Olver. <a href="http://dx.doi.org/10.1137/140978363">On the use of conformal maps for the               acceleration of convergence of the trapezoidal rule and Sinc numerical methods</a>, SIAM J. Sci.
 Comput.,                    37:A676--A700, 2015.
 An earlier version appears here: <a href="http://arxiv.org/abs/1406.3320"> arXiv:1406.3320</a>.
 4. R.M.
 Corless, G.H.
 Gonnet, D.E.G.
 Hare, D.J.
 Jeffrey, D.E.
 Knuth, <a                                                           href="http://link.springer.com/article/10.1007%2FBF02124750"> On the Lambert W function</a>.
 Advances in Computational       Mathematics, 5(1):329-359, 1996.
 5. P. Gaudreau, R.M.
 Slevinsky, and H. Safouhi, <a href="http://dx.doi.org/10.1016/j.aop.2015.05.026"> Computing energy           eigenvalues of anharmonic oscillators using the double exponential Sinc collocation method</a>, Annals of Physics,           360:520-538, 2015.
+6. P. Gaudreau, and H. Safouhi.
+Centrosymmetric Matrices in the Sinc Collocation Method for Sturm-Liouville Problems. arXiv:1507.06709v1, 2015